kanaria69/Mainecoco/README.md

-## Where does batman go to the bathroom?
-The batroom.
+## Why did the cookie cry?
+It was feeling crumby.